-Before a Biological Threat
+Before a Biohazard Exposure

-- Build an Emergency Supply Kit
+- Build an Emergency Supply Kit.

-- Make a Family Emergency Plan
+- Make a Family Emergency Plan.

-- Consider installing a High-Efficiency Particulate Air (HEPA) filter in your furnace return duct, which will filter out most biological agents that may enter your house
+- Consider installing a High-Efficiency Particulate Air (HEPA) filter in your furnace return duct, which will filter out most biological agents that may enter your house.

-During a Biological Threat
+During a Possible Exposure

 - Depending on the situation, wear a face mask to reduce inhaling or spreading germs.